stonepros/stone/doc/releases/octopus.rst

   If you had telemetry enabled, you will need to re-opt-in with::

-    ceph telemetry on
+    stone telemetry on

   You can view exactly what information will be reported first with::

-    $ ceph telemetry show        # see everything
+    $ stone telemetry show        # see everything
-    $ ceph telemetry show basic  # basic cluster info (including all of the new info)
+    $ stone telemetry show basic  # basic cluster info (including all of the new info)

-* Following invalid settings now are not tolerated anymore for the command `ceph osd erasure-code-profile set xxx`.
+* Following invalid settings now are not tolerated anymore for the command `stone osd erasure-code-profile set xxx`.
   * invalid `m` for "reed_sol_r6_op" erasure technique
   * invalid `m` and invalid `w` for "liber8tion" erasure technique